 The Psychology Team are available to support any child and family who are staying as inpatients at GOSH.
 They also provide outpatient Psychology appointments upon referral.
 The Psychology Team can see children on their own, with their parents or with the whole family.
 Psychologists can also work just with parents or siblings.

-The Psychology Team offer teaching and training to colleagues both within GOSH and from other hospitals, including Doctors, Nurses and Allied Health Professionals, to ensure that children on IPP wards receive psychologically appropriate care from all staff who come into contact with them.
+The Psychology Team offer teaching and training to colleagues both within GOSH and from other hospitals, including Doctors, Nurses and Allied Health Professionals, to ensure that children on International and Private Care wards receive psychologically appropriate care from all staff who come into contact with them.
 The team have already run one conference bringing together experts in this field (“Deconstructing Difference and Diversity: Working with Different Cultures in Paediatrics”) and are planning a follow-up conference in November 2019

 Meet the team